 4. Water Temperature

-Cold brew is usually made with room temperature water close to 68 degrees Fahrenheit.
-The cold water slows down the extraction rate.
-The water temperature also helps bring down your coffee’s overall acidity and leaves it with a naturally less bitter taste.
+Cold brew is usually made with room temperature water close to 68 degrees Fahrenheit (or cooler).
+The cold water slows down the extraction rate but also means that certain components of the coffee beans remain un-extracted.
+These components are only drawn out with heat.

 Espresso is known for its strong caffeine and acidic content, and only an adequately powerful extraction can make a cup of coffee that strong.
 That’s why espresso is always made using hot water, which speeds up the extraction process by drawing every last bit of goodness from the coffee beans.